 Carbon monoxide and smoke detectors save lives.
 Unfortunately, many homeowners forget to test them.
 Many house fires can be prevented with regular testing and battery changes.
 Check them every month to make sure they are in good working order.
 That way, you can depend on them to alert you in a fire emergency.

 #4: Don’t use space heaters.

 They keep you warm, but portable heaters can be dangerous.
-If you do choose to use a space heater, never leave them plugged in while you leave and don’t put them near loose fabric or bedding.
+If you do choose to use a space heater, never leave them plugged in while you leave, and don’t put them near loose fabric or bedding.
 If children or pets are in the home, keep them away from the heater because they get hot to the touch and could burn.

 Pacific Northwest winters are chilly, so get ready to cozy up inside.
-Remember that a reliable furnace is the key to staying comfortable this season.
+Remember that a reliable furnace is a key to staying comfortable this season.
 Contact us today for your maintenance or repair appointment, or to talk to us about furnace replacement options.